Invesco QQQ ETF

 Is Invesco QQQ Trust a Good Investment?

 As an ETF, Invesco QQQ includes 100 different stocks that are some of the best on the Nasdaq exchange.
-This diversification is great for a portfolio, and it also offers excellent potential for growth.
+This diversification is great for a portfolio, and it offers excellent potential for growth.
 Historically, the average stock market return is 10%.
-While there are always bad years, the stock market’s long-term growth has always remained positive.
+Although bad years do happen, the stock market’s long-term growth has always remained positive.
 Because Invesco QQQ includes 100 different stocks, you are essentially investing in the broader marketplace.